JKRPP/Mittelmass/README.md

 +`1,2,3,4` to switch to a view directly or `pgup` / `pgdown` to cycle to the previous/next tab:

+- **Namen**: A menu to enter speaker names.
+Speaker names are never stored or synced to the server and are only displayed to the user themselves for tracking purposes.
 - **Einzelreden**: One view for each individual speech, users can take notes for each indivdual speaker category and give points.
 Notes are not synced to the server and only saved in the users local storage.
 Users can switch to